CTPPROJECT/AIdentity/README.md

 ### Always work on your branch and push on your branch first
 ### always pull from main first so you're in sync with your team
+### we'll be making a requirements.txt file which has all necessary packages that we need to run the app. you just run that file and it downloads them all.
+### add to .gitignore(a file you make) anything that you don't want pushed to github. sensitive things like private APIs go here.